moliver28/research-handbook/content/handbook/entity/iberia-srl-spain.md

 Overtime, if appropriate, _must be expressly and previously authorized in writing by GitLab_.
 If GitLab has _not_ required or authorized overtime work, then team members should not exceed the normal daily working hours and such time worked in excess will not be considered overtime for any purposes.

-## Payroll Details

-**Pay Dates:**
-[Pay date](https://internal.gitlab.com/handbook/finance/payroll/#pay-dates) is on the 28th of the month.
-If 28th falls on a weekend or public holiday payment will be done on the prior working day.
-For December salary payment payroll team will make an announcement.

-**Payslip Access:**
-All team members will be accessing payslips though Papaya SSO available in team members OKTA.
-Access will be activated with the first payslip.

-For payslip access issue please contact payroll through [HelpLab](https://handbook.gitlab.com/handbook/business-technology/enterprise-applications/guides/helplab-guide/)

 **Time tracking**

-Each Team Member has an individual folder created [here](https://drive.google.com/open?id=1KE26t6n3dC0FXY9IxhsD-l2E1SaenmLj&usp=drive_fs).
+Each Team Member will be expected to fill out a monthly time sheet.
+Team members have an individual folder created [here](https://drive.google.com/open?id=1KE26t6n3dC0FXY9IxhsD-l2E1SaenmLj&usp=drive_fs).
 Access to folders is monitored and reviewed by the Payroll team.
 Please use a copy of the timesheet in English or Spanish and create records for each month separately.
-Please refer to [time tracking](https://gitlab.com/gitlab-com/content-sites/handbook/-/edit/main/content/handbook/entity/iberia-srl-spain.md#timekeeping) rules as per policy.
+Please refer to [time tracking](/handbook/entity/iberia-srl-spain.md#timekeeping) rules as per policy.

 For new hires – Payroll Team will create a folder for each new hire and validate access and visibility.
 Access will be shared during team member onboarding period and notification will be sent through HelpLab.

-**Payroll queries:**
-For any payroll query please follow the [HelpLab](https://handbook.gitlab.com/handbook/business-technology/enterprise-applications/guides/helplab-guide/) guide.

 ## Spain-Specific Team Member Benefits